 A yellow cab pulls up outside Tiffany & Co. on 5th Avenue, New York, Moon River is playing in the background and Audrey Hepburn steps out dressed head-to-toe in Givenchy – thus begins one of the most iconic films of all time.

-Looking every inch the movie star, Hepburn peers into the window of Tiffany & Co., while taking a coffee and a pastry (we think a croissant) out of a bag to eat.
+Looking at every inch, movie star, Hepburn, peers into the window of Tiffany & Co., while taking a coffee and a pastry (we think a croissant) out of a bag to eat.
 While it may not be the most luscious of food scenes ever, there is something about it that makes us want to get dolled up in our finery and tuck into French pastries.